mdart86/Portfolio_React/README.md

 ## Further Enhancements
 1. Hover over image text display for Portfolio section
 2. Hover over icon in Tech area to display tech name
+3. Add text write from bottom left to top write over image to say "connect with me"
-3. Look at possible code Refactor code - to ensure it is DRY including CSS code to make use of Sass
+4. Look at possible code Refactor code - to ensure it is DRY including CSS code to make use of Sass

 ## Deployed to using Netlify